nashville-software-school/aws-deployment-instructions/README.md

 **This is a good point to restrict http traffic to your application.
-It is a requirement.** Follow the instructions [here](https://github.com/nashville-software-school/aws-deployment-instructions/blob/main/README.md#update-your-application-load-balancers-security-group) to limit your application's http traffic to your local machine.
+It is a requirement.** Follow the instructions [here](https://github.com/nashville-software-school/aws-deployment-instructions/blob/main/README.md#update-your-application-load-balancers-security-group) to limit your application's http traffic to your local network.
 Failing to complete this step leaves your data exposed to all internet traffic, which is a
 **significant security risk** to your server in the cloud.
 This is also a risk to your AWS account, which is tied to your finances.

 **Congratulations!
 Your Django application is now running in the cloud.**